Linux-Distribution-Foundation/DLD-Linux/README.md

 ## Desktop Environments

 1. **KDE Plasma** — A modern, feature-rich, and highly customizable desktop environment.
-2. **GNOME** — A streamlined, workflow-driven environment designed for simplicity and efficiency.
+2. **GNOME** — A streamlined, workflow-centered environment designed for simplicity and efficiency.
 3. **Cinnamon** — A stable, lightweight desktop offering a familiar and traditional interface.

 ---